bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

   This attempt should fail if your playbook correctly restricted access.

-When you install PostgreSQL, it typically creates a default user and database that you can use to connect to the PostgreSQL server.
+When you install PostgreSQL, it  creates a default user and database that you can use to connect to the PostgreSQL server.
 The default user is `postgres`, and there is also a default database named `postgres` created upon installation.
 This user is a superuser role in the PostgreSQL instance and has full access to all databases and operations.

 To connect to the PostgreSQL server using `psql`, the command-line interface for PostgreSQL, with the default user and database, you can use: